 \subsection{Experiments on Optimizing Width}

 Fig. \ref{fig:sensitivity} shows the PCA graphs of different layers for all layers of the batch normalized VGG-16 network trained on CIFAR-10.
 These graphs are evaluated on the activations of a layer before the action of the non linearities, flattened as explained in Fig. \ref{fig:algo}.
-It's easy to see that not all components are necessary to obtain 99.9\% cumulative variance of the input.
-We find the significant dimensions, that is the dimensions needed to explain 99.9\% of the total variance, initialize a new network from scratch with layer-wise width as identified by the significant dimensions, and train it.
+It can be observed that not all components are necessary to obtain 99.9\% cumulative variance of the input.
+The significant dimensions are identified, that is the dimensions needed to explain 99.9\% of the total variance, a new network is randomly initialized and trained from scratch with layer-wise width as identified by the significant dimensions.
 The resulting accuracy drops and savings in number of parameters and operations can be seen from the `Significant Dimensions' row of each network in Table \ref{table1}.